cypress-io/cypress-documentation/source/guides/getting-started/installing-cypress.md

 npm install cypress --save-dev
 ```

 This will install Cypress locally as a dev dependency for your project.
+Note: Make sure that you have a node_modules folder in your project path first, otherwise cypress will install globally.

 {% img /img/guides/installing-cli.gif %}